Introduction to vomiting:

 What are the symptoms of vomiting?

 Vomiting itself is the symptom.
 Children with persistent vomiting need to be evaluated.
 Signs that a vomiting child needs to be seen right away include vomit that lasts longer than 24 hours, changes in level of alertness, signs of dehydration, blood or bile in the vomit, or severe abdominal pain.
 “Spitting up,” the gentle sloshing of stomach contents up and out of the mouth, sometimes with a burp, is an entirely different process.
 Some spitting up is normal for babies, and usually gets gradually better over time.
 Worsening spit up might be GE reflux disease, and should be discussed with your doctor.

 Is vomiting contagious?

 Hearing, seeing, or smelling someone else vomit will often stimulate your own vomiting center.
 Some of the important causes of it are contagious, but many are not.

 How long does vomiting last?

 Vomiting with most minor illnesses will end within 24 hours.
-When children vomit for longer than that it is important for them to be seen, both to assess their hydration and to diagnose the cause.
+When children vomit for longer than that it is important for them to be assessed for their hydration and to diagnose the cause.

 How is it diagnosed?

-The evaluation begins with a history and physical examination.
+The evaluation typically begins with a history and physical examination.
 Often no other tests are necessary.
 The work-up might involve a wide variety of tests, including blood tests, urine tests, or x-rays, depending on what problems are suspected.

 How is vomiting treated?

 Keeping kids hydrated is one of the initial concerns.
 Offer steady, small amounts of clear liquids, such as electrolyte solutions or apple juice diluted 1:1 with water.
-Giving solid foods, or more than a few ounces of liquid at a time, will likely stimulate further vomit.
+Giving solid foods to soon, or more than a few ounces of liquid at a time, will likely stimulate further vomit.
 A child who isn’t able to keep liquid down, or appears to be getting dehydrated, needs to be seen.
 The other initial concern with vomiting is to get a general idea of the cause.
 Most vomiting comes from mild viral illnesses.
 Nevertheless, if the vomiting might come from a toxic ingestion or Reye syndrome (a liver disease usually arising from children taking aspirin), or some other medical emergency, the child needs to be seen immediately.